Rikni/BattleShip/README.md

  *  Once the game starts the player and computer take turns,
  *  trying to sink each other's ships by guessing the coordinates to "attack".
  *  The game ends when either the player or computer has no ships left.
+## Usage

+Here's a short explanation on how to use **Battleship**:

+* Use `Battleship` to run the code, after following the installation steps.
+* When the application starts, you, the player, sets up your board by typing in the on-screen coordinates.
+* Then, the computer makes its own board and you play against it by guessing its ships' locations.
+	* NOTE: The computer's board is printed on screen, just so the game can go faster.
+* The program ends when one side beats the other.